With roommates, you can split rent payments and have more money for what matters most.

-For example, if one roommate lives in the master bedroom with an en-suite bathroom, they may pay more than a different roommate taking a smaller bedroom and sharing a bathroom down the hall.
+For example, if one roommate lives in the main bedroom with an en-suite bathroom, they may pay more than a different roommate taking a smaller bedroom and sharing a bathroom down the hall.

 Try Splitwise's rent split calculator to make the calculations for you.